-These unaudited condensed consolidated financial statements should be read in conjunction with the audited restated consolidated financial statements and related notes thereto included in the Company's Form 10-K/A for the fiscal year ended December 31, 2023, which was filed with the SEC on October 29, 2024.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in the Company's Form 10-K/A for the fiscal year ended December 31, 2023, which was filed with the SEC on October 29, 2024.

-Principles of Consolidation - The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
+Principles of Consolidation - The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
 All intercompany accounts and transactions have been eliminated in consolidation.
 The Company consists of one reportable segment.

-Use of Estimates - The preparation of the accompanying condensed consolidated financial statements in conformity with GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
+Use of Estimates - The preparation of the accompanying consolidated financial statements in conformity with GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
 Significant estimates include the assumptions used in the accrual for potential liabilities, the valuation of the warrant liability, the valuation of debt and equity instruments, the valuation of stock options issued for services, and deferred tax valuation allowances.
 Actual results could differ from those estimates.

-Property, Plant & Equipment- Property, plant & equipment are stated at cost.
-Depreciation on property and equipment is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
-Leasehold improvements are depreciated over 64 months (their estimated useful life), which represented the full term of the lease at the time the leasehold improvements were capitalized.
-The Company's only long-lived assets are property, equipment and Right-of-Use (ROU) assets.
+Property, Plant & Equipment - Property, plant & equipment are stated at cost.
+Depreciation is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
+Leasehold improvements are depreciated over 64 months (their estimated useful life), which represents the full term of the lease at the time the leasehold improvements were capitalized.
+The Company's only long-lived assets are property, plant & equipment and right-of-use (ROU) assets.
 Periodically, and at a minimum annually, the Company evaluates long-lived assets for potential impairment.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Such analyses necessarily involve judgement.
-The Company did not experience any events or changes in circumstances that indicate the carrying amount of the assets may not be recoverable as of March 31, 2024.
-There were no fixed asset impairment charges recorded during the three months ended March 31, 2024 and 2023.
+The Company did not experience any events or changes in circumstances that indicate the carrying amount of the assets may not be recoverable as of June 30, 2024.
+There were no fixed asset impairment charges recorded during the six months ended June 30, 2024 or 2023.

-Right-of-Use (ROU) Asset and Lease Liabilities-The Company accounts for all material leases in accordance with FASB Accounting Standards Codification (ASC) Topic 842, Leases.
-ROU assets are amortized over their estimated useful life, which represents the full term of the lease.
+Right-of-Use (ROU) Asset and Lease Liabilities - The Company accounts for all material leases in accordance with FASB Accounting Standards Codification (ASC) Topic 842, Leases.
+ROU Assets are amortized over their estimated useful life, which represents the full term of the lease.
 See Note 8.

 Stock-Based Compensation - The Company uses the Black-Scholes option-pricing model to calculate the grant-date fair value of stock option awards.
-The resulting compensation expense, net of forfeitures for awards that are not performance-based is recognized on a straight-line basis over the service period of the award, which for 2024 and 2023 ranged from twelve months to three years.
+The resulting compensation expense, net of forfeitures for awards that are not performance-based, is recognized on a straight-line basis over the service period of the award, which in the three and six months ended June 30, 2024 and 2023, ranged from twelve months to three years.